koubadomik/masterthesis/README.md

     - Expert view
       - Ask Thorsten to try to explain some patterns and domain specific subjects
       - Důležité: predikce signatures a jejich vysvětlení, feedback od Thosrten k vysvětlitelnosti, jestli to jako souhlasí s realitou
+    - Coclusion could be also that wa are able to find another features not directly connected to original ones which are also used by signature implementation
 - Evaluation and discussion
   - GOAL - Evaluate the results of the experiment. ("Vyhodnoťte", ne "ověřte"!!)